The Link Between Trade Policy and Your Insurance Premium

 Rate stabilization hinges on several variables that remain unresolved:

-- Domestic lumber capacity: U.S. lumber production has grown, but cannot replace Canadian imports in the short term.
+- Domestic lumber capacity: U.S. lumber production has grown, but cannot fully replace Canadian imports in the short term.
+Mill closures (such as Canfor's Estill and Darlington closures in South Carolina in August 2025) show the strain across the North American supply chain.

 - Catastrophe losses: The 2026 hurricane and wildfire seasons remain wildcards that can reset any moderation in pricing.

-For a broader picture of all the forces driving rates higher right now, see our deep dive on why home insurance premiums keep rising in 2026.
+For a broader picture of the forces driving rates higher right now, see our deep dive on why home insurance premiums keep rising and our home insurance rate increase guide.

 Frequently Asked Questions